azat-co/fullstack-javascript/chapter5/chapter5.md

-<span id="backbone.js-and-parse.com" class="anchor"></span>
+<span id="backbone.js-and-Parse" class="anchor"></span>
 CHAPTER 5
 ---------
-Backbone.js and Parse.com
+Backbone.js and Parse
 =========================
 > *Java is to JavaScript what Car is to Carpet.*
 >
 > — [Chris Heilmann](http://christianheilmann.com/)

-In this chapter, we'll explore the practical aspect of leveraging Parse.com for a Backbone.js app.
-The chapter will illustrate the Backbone.js uses with Parse.com and its JavaScript SDK on the modified Message Board app.
+In this chapter, we'll explore the practical aspect of leveraging Parse for a Backbone.js app.
+The chapter will illustrate the Backbone.js uses with Parse and its JavaScript SDK on the modified Message Board app.

 If you've written some complex client-side applications, you might have